idontknowjs/gnome-websites-framework/README.md

-# General Website Resources (GNOME UI)
+# GNOME Websites Framework

-The GNOME UI is a web library built using [Tailwind CSS](https://tailwindcss.com/) to be used on GNOME's websites.
+The GNOME Websites Framework is a CSS library built using [Tailwind CSS](https://tailwindcss.com/) to be used to craft and style Websites following GNOME's own visual identity.
 It eases the styling process of the websites and enables better consistency between them while keeping a beautiful and GNOMEish look.

 For further reference concerning styling, check on [Tailwind CSS' documentation](https://tailwindcss.com/).